alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial.md

 Hopefully by now you can 'read' this model and understand its components and structure.
 Meanwhile our restaurant is in full swing, so no time to waste!

-You may have noticed in your restaurant that having a fixed set of beverage types is not practical.
+You may have noticed in your restaurant that having a fixed set of beverage types is impractical.
-Let's change the model accordingly and make a dynamic set of beverage types, which means the stategroup `Beverage type` is removed and replaced with a collection `Beverages types`.
+Let's change that by supporting a dynamic set of beverage types.
+For that, you need to remove the code for the `Beverage type` attribute, and express that you have a collection of `Beverages types` instead.

-Since we still want to be able to select a beverage type when we compose our menu, we need to be able to reference `Beverages types` from `Beverage type` within the state `Beverage` in our model.
-Therefore it needs to be above `Menu`.
-Modify your model according to this new one:
+As we still want to be able to select a `Beverage type` when we compose our `Menu`, we need to be able to reference a `Beverages types` item from the state `Beverage` in our model.
 ```js
 users
 	anonymous